June 13, 2021 The Lemnis Gate release date is set for August 3, and an open beta will run on PC in July.

-Lemnis Gate has been officially unveiled at tonight’s Gamescom Opening Night Live.
-The upcoming PC game’s described as “exciting turn-based combat strategy shooter with revolutionary four-dimensional gameplay” by developer Ratloop Games and publisher Frontier Foundry, and it’s headed to PC and consoles in “early 2021”.
+Lemnis Gate was unveiled 2020’s Gamescom Opening Night Live.
+The upcoming PC game was described as “exciting turn-based combat strategy shooter with revolutionary four-dimensional gameplay” by developer Ratloop Games and publisher Frontier Foundry, and it’s headed to PC and consoles in “early 2021”.

 The format opens up “a near endless variety of incredible and creative plays”, the studios say in a press release, explaining that each round can be used in a whole bunch of different ways.
 That is, you can choose to spend your brief windows of time setting up ambushes and traps for other players, correcting past blunders, and developing “unbeatable game plans to out-think and outwit adversaries”.
 So, it’s a thinker.